huggingface/hub-docs/docs/hub/security-gpg.md

 ## Adding a GPG key to your account

 1. First, select or generate a GPG key on your computer.
-Make sure that the email address of the key matches the one of your Hugging Face [account](https://huggingface.co/settings/account) and that the email of your account is verified.
+Make sure the email address of the key matches the one in your Hugging Face [account](https://huggingface.co/settings/account) and that the email of your account is verified.

-2. Then, export the public part of the selected key:
+2. Export the public part of the selected key:

 ```bash
 gpg --armor --export <YOUR KEY ID>